RLKGames/RandomPythonFiles/README.md

 ## These are the files in the collection
 ### NumberGenerators.py
 - Prime number generator - generates all prime numbers in the range you specify
-- Exponent of number generator - generates the number you specify multiplied by itself the specified amount of times (broken in v2.1, will be fixed in v2.2)
+- Exponent of number generator - generates the number you specify multiplied by itself the specified amount of times
 - Exponent number generator - generates all numbers in a range you that specify that can be gotten by raising an integer to the power that you specify
 - Number factors generator - generates a list of all of the factors of a number
 - Random number generator - generates a specified amount of random numbers in the range your specify